 It is not only urban development and infrastructure that contribute to the sustainability of HafenCity, but also each individual building.
 The financial amount of approximately €10 billion invested by developers alone, as opposed to approximately €3 billion spent by the public sector, demonstrates the crucial importance of the properties being built in terms of the ecological quality of the district, but also its social and cultural quality.
 Since an intelligent, advance purchase strategy for existing properties meant most of the land in the HafenCity area was owned by the city at the start of development, it has since been possible to use the allocation of land to developers as a central control mechanism via the process for awarding planning options and via concept tenders.
-This approach provides, among other things, for high architectural quality in HafenCity, street level space for retail and cultural uses, diversified housing offers with price differentiation, communal areas and the financial burden of neighborhood management.
-The focus will thus be on environmental sustainability aspects.
-These include the high building standard of the HafenCity Ecolabel and pilot projects going beyond it, a smart mobility concept and sustainable heating supply.
+This approach provides, among other things, for high architectural quality in HafenCity, street level space for retail and cultural uses, diversified housing offers with price differentiation, communal areas and the financial costs of neighborhood management.
+In the following, the focus will be on environmental sustainability aspects.
+These include the high building standard of the HafenCity Ecolabel in use since 2007, pilot projects that go beyond it, the building certificate launched June 2023, the DGNB special award Ecolabel, sustainable heating supply, and the smart mobility concept.

 Green heating power